SDSS-Computing-Studies/006-group-geometry-calculator-violet/README.md

 assignment.py

 Criteria:
-* The program should have a title screen
+* The program should have a title screen                                               ok
-* The program should have the option to show instructions or provide help
+* The program should have the option to show instructions or provide help              ok
-* The program should repeat when completed unless the user chooses to quit
+* The program should repeat when completed unless the user chooses to quit             ok
-* The program should provide clear options for available commands when required
+* The program should provide clear options for available commands when required        ok
-* Each function should be documented
+* Each function should be documented                                                   ok
 * There should be some external documentation included about what the program does and how it works.
 (Like a user manual)
 * Your documentation may be a text file, or may be created in word and drag/dropped into your Github folder
 * The function for each shape (to determine volume) should not have any inputs or print statements.
 It is JUST for calculations